 Not all units have balconies, but those that do offer amazing San Juan Rocky Mountain views.
 Note that nightly turndown service and room service are usually only offered in the high season.

-A great outdoor patio area with year-round pool and Jacuzzi, and free airport transfers from Telluride Regional Airport
+A great outdoor patio area with year-round pool and Jacuzzi, and airport transfers from Telluride Regional Airport

-The hotel offers a number of thoughtful freebies, including in-room welcome treats (such as brie, crackers and nuts), fresh-baked cookies for apres-ski, and a free shuttle from Telluride Regional Airport.
+The hotel offers a number of thoughtful freebies, including in-room welcome treats (such as brie, crackers and nuts), fresh-baked cookies for apres-ski, and a shuttle from Telluride Regional Airport.

 No full service restaurant on-site, but Little Bar offers guests cocktails and fresh sushi

 The aptly dubbed ‘’’Little Bar’’’ is just that -- a warm area with comfy chairs and barstools offering drinks and light meals.
 There is also a good draft list, wines, and cocktails.
 A free, hot breakfast is served in the winter, and is included in the nightly rate.

 Supervised Kids Activities